vasilionjea/jqDirect/README.md

 		'output': $output
 	});

-### Print the outputted directions:
+Print the outputted directions:

-      // Printing...
+       // A link to trigger printing
-      var $print = $('#print'); // a link to trigger printing
+      var $print = $('#print');

-      // It is important to first remove the event because some Browsers trigger print() more than once
+      // It's important to first remove the event because some Browsers trigger `print()` more than once
       $print.off('click.jqdirect');
       $print.on('click.jqdirect', function (e) {
          e.preventDefault();